 What Is an SMS Aggregator?

-The second reason that businesses don't work directly with wireless carriers, is that the majority of businesses don’t have the infrastructure or resources to do so.
-If a business were to connect directly to each wireless carrier, that would require contracts with over 30 wireless carriers, and would require the business to have the infrastructure and resources to build 30-plus connections.
-It's for these reasons that businesses don't send messages directly to wireless carriers, and they use SMS aggregators.
+The second reason is that most businesses don’t have the infrastructure or resources to work directly with the wireless carriers.
+If a business were to connect to wireless carriers directly, it would require contracts with over 30 wireless carriers.
+It would require the business to have the infrastructure and resources to build more than 30 connections.

 How Do SMS Aggregators Work?

 The process goes like this: First, a brand creates a marketing text message (or SMS message) with a SMS software provider like Tatango.
 Then, the SMS software provider sends the SMS message to the SMS aggregator.
 The aggregator then distributes the SMS message to the wireless carriers, who then pass the SMS message on to the recipient as quickly as possible.

 When you think about it, it’s pretty incredible that the marketing text message you receive on your phone has passed through all the steps above.
 The truth is, wireless carriers, SMS aggregators, and SMS software providers all have to work together in order for millions of marketing text messages sent every minute to be received seamlessly by the intended recipients.